strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

   - responsive styling changes for customer cart items.
 Functionality for customer cart appears to be operating as desired.

+  - close button in owner order creator adjusted to only occupy the necessary room.

 ---

 -- 29 Oct 2025 --